VaishnaviReddy99/cis6930sp24-assignment1/README.md

 ## Functions
-#### main.py \
+#### censoror.py \

+    preprocess_text(text): This function removes punctuation characters from the provided text.

-    extract_entities(text): Uses spaCy to extract entities (names and addresses) from the provided text.
+    extract_entities(text): This function uses spaCy's NER model to identify and extract named entities (persons and addresses) from the preprocessed text.
+It utilizes a matcher with predefined patterns for names and addresses.
+Stop words are excluded during entity recognition.

-    mask_phone_numbers(text): Masks phone numbers in the given text using a regular expression pattern.

-    censor_text(filename, text): Censors specific entities within the text, counts the number of censored words, and returns the censored text.
+    mask_phone_numbers(text): This function replaces phone numbers in various formats with a sequence of unicode characters (unicode_char * 11).
+It uses two regular expressions, one for a wider range of formats and another for the specific format "XXX XXX XXXX".

+    replace_dates(text): This function replaces dates in the text with a sequence of unicode characters (unicode_char * len(date)) corresponding to the length of the date string.
+It relies on spaCy's NER for date detection (ensure your model is trained for the expected date format).

+    censor_text(filename, text): This function performs the core text processing.
+It preprocesses the text, extracts entities, and replaces them with unicode characters.
+Phone numbers and dates are masked using their respective functions.
+Statistics on the number of censored words per file are collected.

+    checkForStopWord(word): This function checks if a word is a stop word (common word) or belongs to a list of additional words to exclude from censoring (e.g., "X", "Graduate", "Date").
+Stop words are downloaded from NLTK.

-    readAllFiles(): Recursively traverses all files in the specified input directory, applies censor_text to text files, and writes the censored content to new files in the output directory.
+    readAllFiles(): This function iterates through all files matching the input_pattern (recursively through subfolders).
+It reads the content, applies text censoring using censor_text, and writes the transformed content to a new file named "filename.censored" within the output directory.

-    outputStats(location): Prints or writes to a file the statistics regarding the censoring process.

-    parse_args(): Parses command-line arguments using the argparse library.
+    outputStats(location): This function writes the collected statistics on the number of censored words per file to the specified location.
+It allows outputting to standard output (stdout), standard error (stderr), or a file.

 ## Assumptions

+    The script operates on the current working directory (os.getcwd()) by default.
+    Text files to be processed follow the glob pattern specified by input_pattern (default: "*.txt").
+This can be modified using the --input argument.
+    The script utilizes the spaCy library for named entity recognition (NER) and regular expressions for phone number and date matching.
+    A specific pattern of names and addresses are only utilized

 ## Bugs
+    The script currently has limitations in its information extraction capabilities:

+    Limited Date Recognition: The spaCy NER model used might not recognize all date formats.